Our Senior Class of 2024. Wishing them a happy last, first day of high school!

 Students in the Intro to Law class performed their 2nd mock trial of the year.
 Bryson M was the prosecutor, Katelyn K was the defense attorney, and Mr. Wysocki's class were the witnesses in the trial.
 All the kids did a great job.

-almost 2 years ago, Brian Wirch
+about 2 years ago, Brian Wirch

 Mock Trial